Here are some factors that may raise your risk:

 - Playing sports, such as swimming, volleyball, baseball, gymnastics, and tennis

-Occupations that involve:
+Jobs that involve:

-- Repetitive shoulder movements, including heavy lifting
+- Repetitive shoulder movements, such as heavy lifting

 - Lifting at or above the height of your shoulder